NeerajChowdary02/Software-design-project/Project/README.txt

 There is a file called 'script.sql' in this directory which can be used to recreate the database in postgresql.

-For Mac users, in order to setup the virtual environment install -r requirements.txt, but ignore any kivy related errors as it is based on windows and the virtual environment should work without Kivy.

 In order to set the Virtual environment up on mac follow these steps:

 1. Install the project from Github